Denez Prigent

-Denez Prigent (/br/; born 17 February 1966 in Santec, Finistère) is a Breton folk singer-songwriter of the gwerz and kan ha diskan styles of Breton music.
+Denez Prigent (/br/; born 17 February 1966) is a Breton folk singer-songwriter of the gwerz and kan ha diskan styles of Breton music.
 From his debut at the age of 16, he was known for singing traditional songs a cappella, and has moved on to singing his own songs with techno music accompaniments.
 He has performed in France as well as internationally and has recorded seven studio and two live albums.